eXascaleInfolab/bench-vldb20/README.md

 ## Algorithms, datatsets and scenarios

-- All the implemented algorithms can be found here.
+- The list of implemented algorithms can be found here.
 - All the datasets used in this benchmark can be found in: `TestingFramework/bin/Debug/data/`
 - The list of recovery scenarios can be found here.
 ___